1 General introduction to R

 2. There exists a lot of other excellent interfaces to interact efficiently with R: Emacs ESS, JupyterLab, etc. Rstudio is not the only way!↩︎

-3. You can also use = as the assignment operator, so that x <- 2 and x = 2 are exact synonyms for R. However, the recommendation is to prefer <-.↩︎
+3. You can also use = as the assignment operator, so that x <- 2 and x = 2 are exact synonyms for R. However, for several reasons, it is better to use <-.↩︎